-- Avoid contact with someone who is displaying symptoms of coronavirus these symptoms include high temperature and/or new and continuous cough; - · avoid non-essential use of public transport, varying your travel times to avoid rush hour, when possible - work from home, where possible your employer should support you to do this. - We use cookies on our website to support technical features that enhance your user experience. - We also use analytics & advertising services.
-To opt-out click for more information. - use telephone or online services to contact your GP or other essential services.
+- · Avoid contact with someone who is displaying symptoms of coronavirus these symptoms include high temperature and/or new and continuous cough; - · avoid non-essential use of public transport, varying your travel times to avoid rush hour, when possible - work from home, where possible your employer should support you to do this. - We use cookies on our website to support technical features that enhance your user experience. - We also use analytics & advertising services.
+To opt-out click for more information.